Posted on Jan 26th 2019

 What You Can Do

-In addition to receiving a stem cell procedure, you can have a positive influence on the stem cells found in your body:
+In addition to receiving a regenerative medical procedure, you can have a positive influence on the stem cells found in your body:

 - Sleep.
 There is evidence that sleep deprivation can cause stem cell degeneration.
 Ensure you get plenty of sleep (7 hours minimum) each and every night.

 - Diet.
-Stem cells and sugar don't get on well.
+Stem cells and sugar don't get along well.
 Studies have shown that lowering sugar consumption not only improves stem cell efficiency, but it also prolongs their life.